uchidalab/DynamicDA-with-GatingNetworks/README.md

-# Dynamic Data Augmentation with Gating Networks
+# Dynamic Data Augmentation with Gating Networks for Time Series Recognition
-This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks*, which is accepted to **ICPR2022**.
+This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks for Time Series Recognition*, which is accepted to **ICPR2022**.

 ## Usage